Removing cluster hosts and Kubernetes nodes

 In Instances, in Hostnames, ageorge-cdsw-4.com and ageorge-cdsw-5.com are no longer listed.

-3. Using kubectl commands, delete the nodes from Kubernetes, and then check that the nodes are gone.
+3. Use kubectl commands to delete the nodes from Kubernetes, and then check that the nodes are removed.

 [root@ageorge-cdsw-1 ~]# kubectl delete node ageorge-cdsw-4.com